top of page

 (Sep.
 2020 - Nov.
 2020)

-Personal Roles in Project: Lead Game Designer, Level Designer, [Neon-Light] 3D-Object Modeler, Narrative Lead, Voice Actor
+Personal Project Roles: Lead Game Designer, Level Designer, [Neon-Light] 3D-Object Modeler, Narrative Lead, Voice Actor

-For almost as long as I can remember, I've loved playing video games.
+As long as I can remember, I've loved to create.